This spicy Korean Radish Kimchi is salty, crunchy, and oh-so-satisfying, with gut-healthy probiotics and ingredients that boost your metabolism!

 However, my very favorite kimchi is kkakdugi, the spicy radish kimchi, as it has more of a satisfying “crunch” than the cabbage variety.

+There are several variations of radish kimchi.
+Some variations use more sugar.
+Others incorporate shrimp.
 This was the recipe I used when I first started making kimchi, which I then changed up a bit to suit my taste.

 Because this is our family kimchi recipe, I have purposely made it a little milder and slightly less sweet…my whole family love this stuff, including my 3-year-old and 5-year-old!